Dumebii/Articles/cli2bqatw00000al2guek9wuw.md

 In the HTML boilerplate shared above, we can see this line of code embedded in it.
 This is how to link a CSS file in HTML, by first opening a `<link>` tag.
 The link tag has an attribute `rel` meaning relationship.
 We see that the relationship here is that the CSS file is a `stylesheet`.
 It has another attribute `href`. `Href` attributes are used to link files/websites in HTML.
 This wouldn't make much sense right now until we have covered the introduction to the HTML article.
 Don't bother yourself trying to understand it all.
 But this gives a very good foundation for when we start learning.

-***To enable this linking, the HTML file, and the CSS file have to be in the same hierarchay in the saving system.***
+***To enable this linking, the HTML file, and the CSS file have to be in the same hierarchy in the saving system.***

 ***Read more about file hierarchy*** [***here***](https://www.easytechjunkie.com/what-is-a-hierarchical-file-system.htm)